intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Tutorials
 =========
-A few knowledge is required to aprehend the binding from a SFML2 background.
-After reading this tutorial, you should be able to start coding serious project.
+Some knowledge is required to help understand the binding from an SFML2 background.
+After reading this tutorial you should be able to start coding serious projects.

 .. contents:: :local:

 System
 ------
-To manipulate vectors, you use sf.Vector2 or sf.Vector3 and unlike in C++ they have no specific type.
+To manipulate vectors you use sf.Vector2 or sf.Vector3 and unlike in C++ they have no specific type.
 It means you can set a float, an integer or whatever inside. ::